MediLedger/saleable-returns/examples/client-client-examples/1-validate-SGTIN.md

 ## Validate an SGTIN

-Before a distributor can resell a shipment of product, it needs to verify details such as the SGTIN, lot number, and expiration date.
+Before a distributor can legally resell a shipment of product, it needs to verify the product based on SGTIN, lot number, and expiration date.
 The first step involves discovering the verification service pertaining to that GTIN.
-This is done using the Mediledger blockchain as exemplified [here](../smart-contract-examples/3-Gtin-Lookup.md).
+This is done using the MediLedger Blockchain as exemplified [here](../smart-contract-examples/3-Gtin-Lookup.md).

-Once the distributor has identified the verification service, it can use client-to-client communications to validate the presence and properties of an SGTIN.
-This endpoint triggers a local-only lookup by the SGTIN identifier on the client that receives the request.
-If it is not found, a response will be sent indicating that the SGTIN could not be found.
-If it is found, then the client will test the properties supplied in the request (lot number and expiration date) and confirm whether or not they match the properties stored with the SGTIN.
-The result of this test is then sent back to the client that initiated the request
+Once the distributor has identified the verification service, it uses a client-to-client communication channel to validate the product.
+This endpoint triggers a local-only lookup of the SGTIN with the specified properties in the serialization repository.
+If the combination of SGTIN, lot number and expiration date is not found, a response will be sent indicating that the product could not be found.
+If it is found, the client will return the SGTIN, lot number and expiration date and the distributor has received the legally required confirmation of validity.

 	POST /api/2.0/asset/:sgtin_uri/validation